ChrstphrHll/npc_gen/students/Zylphan Molostroi.md

 ---
 ### Description
 - 8th year Firbolg Rouge in Fiesn
-- wavy black hair that's geled back, Amber eyes, and Pale Brown skin
+- long wavy white hair that's plain, Amber eyes, and Pale Brown skin
 - Is Firm and Hateful, and has Honesty as their ideal

 ### Organizations